Which place is cheaper, Providence or Columbia?

 The spring attracts plenty of travelers to both Columbia and Providence.

 In the spring, Columbia is much warmer than Providence.
-Typically, the spring temperatures in Columbia in April are around 64°F (18°C), and Providence is about 48°F (9°C).
+Typically, the spring temperatures in Columbia in April average around 64°F (18°C), and Providence averages at about 48°F (9°C).

 People are often attracted to the plentiful sunshine in Providence this time of the year.
 In Columbia, it's very sunny this time of the year.
 Columbia usually receives more sunshine than Providence during spring.
 Columbia gets 273 hours of sunny skies, while Providence receives 225 hours of full sun in the spring.